 Now more than ever you need a retirement planning checklist.

-For a long time retirement was blissfully perceived as being a delightful transition from responsibility and the cost of children to the tranquil financial and physical freedom of retirement … to the wonderful world of "lakah" (life after kids at home)!
+For a long time retirement was blissfully seen as a delightful transition from responsibility and the cost of children to the tranquil financial and physical freedom of retirement … to the wonderful world of "lakah" (life after kids at home)!

-The following are some ideas for your retirement planning checklist.
-As you work through it you'll find it is quite iterative and, at times, you'll feel that you're going around in circles.
+The following are ideas for your retirement planning checklist.
+As you work through the checklist you may find it quite iterative.
+And, at times, you'll feel you're going around in circles.

-When you eventually get to this stage some of the financial questions to consider will be:
+When you eventually get to the financial planning stage here are some of the financial questions to think about:

 My personal motto is "retire with a purpose … or just start to die".
 I believe that at this stage of life is very important to have a meaningful purpose.